strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 Requests return a response as an object which usually includes the following keys:

 - `data`: the response data itself, which could be:
-  - a single entry, as an object with the following keys:
+  - a single document, as an object with the following keys:
     - `id` (integer)
     - `documentId` (string), which is the unique identifier to use when querying a given document,
     - the attributes (each attribute's type depends on the attribute, see [models attributes](/dev-docs/backend-customization/models#model-attributes) documentation for details)
     - `meta` (object)
-  - a list of entries, as an array of objects
+  - a list of documents, as an array of objects
   - a custom response

 - `meta` (object): information about pagination, publication state, available locales, etc.